mahamshahid18/smash-dots/README.md

 * `setBgColorTheme` [See Code](https://github.com/mahamshahid18/smash-dots/blob/master/main.lua#L123)
 * `checkPerfectHit` [See Code](https://github.com/mahamshahid18/smash-dots/blob/master/main.lua#L153)

 Other than these, there were some minor things, like variable state persistence etc that was needed for implementing the above 3 features.
+I also refactored some code and added comments in the whole code.